studyathome-internationally/rehabilitationstechnik/docs/en/chapter6.md

 <!-- FIXME: Querverweis -->
 <!-- FIXME: Einheiten? -->

-For the evaluation of hearing performance or hearing loss in audiometry (see Chapter 7.4.5), a logarithmic measure (dB) is used whose zero point at the frequency under consideration is the “normal hearing threshold” (audiometric zero point).
+For the evaluation of hearing performance or hearing loss in audiometry (see Chapter [Determination of Hearing Ability - Audiometry](#determination-of-hearing-ability-audiometry)), a logarithmic measure (dB) is used whose zero point at the frequency under consideration is the “normal hearing threshold” (audiometric zero point).
 Hearing losses are expressed in dB HV or dB HL (suffix HV for hearing loss or HL for _Hearing Loss_ or _Hearing Level_, respectively) and indicate by how many dB the sound pressure must be raised above the normal hearing threshold in order for a hearing-impaired person to perceive a sound at a given frequency.

 To evaluate the perception of acoustic signals in the presence of noise, another ratio designated dB SL (suffix SL for Sensation Level) is used.